-The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
-The Audit and Risk Committee ("ARC") is responsible for the review of the risk management policy which identifies, assesses, monitors, and manages the material risk throughout the Group.
-The ARC reports regularly to the Board of Directors on its activities.
+The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework and is responsible for the review of the risk management policy which identifies, assesses, monitors, and manages the material risk throughout the Group.

 The Board of Directors oversees how management monitors compliance with the Group's risk management policies and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.
-The Board of Directors is assisted in its oversight role by the ARC.